 To get those cheap deals on flights there is one main rule to follow: Flexibility.

 The truth is that airfares to the same destination can vary hundreds of dollars in price, all depending on when you travel.

 It’s simply cheaper to fly on some days than others.

-Holidays are especially expensive times for you to travel, as that’s the time when everyone wants to travel, but as soon as the holidays are over the prices drop again.
+Holidays are especially expensive times for you to travel, as that’s the time when everyone wants to travel.
+However, as soon as the holidays are over, the prices drop again.

 We all know that it’s far cheaper to travel on off seasons, but the prices also vary week by week and even day by day.

 The cheapest days to fly are weekdays, preferably on odd times.
 According to studies, Tuesdays, Wednesdays and Saturdays are the cheapest days of the week to travel.

 More people tend to fly on a Friday and Sunday (weekend trips) thinking these are the Cheapest Days To Fly, which therefore tend not to be the cheapest days to fly.